Header Image 1

 What is BTEC Applied Psychlogy?

 Psychology is the scientific study of mind and behaviour.
-The Applied Psychology BTEC Level 3 Extended Certificate offers you thorough understanding in applying the principles and theories of psychology.
+The Applied Psychology BTEC Level 3 Extended Certificate offers you a thorough understanding in applying the principles and theories of psychology.

 What Will You Study in Applied Psychology?

-Year 12
+Year 12:

-Unit 1 – Psychological Approaches & Applications – externally assessed via a 90 minute exam
+Unit 1 – Psychological Approaches & Applications – externally assessed via a 90 minute exam.

 You will study the assumptions, some key concepts and research from: